|Star Wars, the book, first published in 1976.|

 Star Wars -- the Soundtrack

-Hokey religious and ancient weapons are no match for a good blaster.
+Hokey religions and ancient weapons are no match for a good blaster.

 The double-album came with liner notes, and